Introduction

 'Hello World!'

 In the first statement, trim() removes all the spaces from both ends of the string.
-In the second statement, trim() removes all spaces and newline sequences from both ends of the string.
+In the second statement, trim() removes both spaces and newline sequences from both ends of the string.

-Moving on, in order to remove whitespace characters from only one end of the string, we could use the more specific methods — trimStart() and trimEnd().
+If we wish to remove whitespace characters from only one end of a string, we could use the more specific methods, trimStart() and trimEnd().

 Both the methods work exactly like trim(), except for that,